 Tessa hoped she wasn’t drooling.
 A heavy tug-of-war played in her head, pounding back and forth between her temples.
 The price for last night’s drinking was rearing its ugly head.
 She tried to concentrate on the soothing scent and its known properties to erase and purify, two things Tessa wished for at that moment.

-“Now this,” he picked up a smaller bottle filled with a clear liquid.
+“Now this,” he said.
+He picked up a smaller bottle filled with a clear liquid.
 Tessa fluttered her eyes open.
 “This is a bionic serum with a targeted pigment control system.
 It has a triple boost of collagen.
 It’s going to help you with any redness in your face.
 Here.”
 He rubbed the jellied serum on the top of her hand, one of the few remaining untreated spots.
 The redness left her hand, replaced by a yellow hue.

 “Would you look at that?” he said.
 “Smell this.
 Mmm.”